parsariyahi/async_api/README.md

 ## about

-this api has two part (User & Product)
+this api has two parts (User & Product)

-User -> can register and authorize throw oauth2 with JWT Product -> this part is based on CRUD (Create, Read, Update, Delete)
+- User -> can register and authorize throw oauth2 with JWT
+- Product -> this part is based on CRUD (Create, Read, Update, Delete)

 i used MongoDB for this project